-Foley, a Republican, was the representative for Florida's 16th congressional district from 1995 to 2006.
+Foley was the representative for Florida’s 16th congressional district and was a Republican.
+He served from 1995 to 2006.

-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Foley is shown as a purple triangle. (analysis methodology)
+Foley is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Foley sponsored bills primarily in these issue areas: